hirayasir/Publicis-Sapient-/marketUserPrototype.md

 Don't forget to include a comment if you attempted any of the LevelUps, so that your grader knows to review your work and award the extra credit!

 https://docs.google.com/presentation/d/1gbzq1mr5CErww5F326hfyfN_huB6fxdB2GrZpQo3EbM/edit?usp=sharing

+"Project Summary: Marriott Homes and Villas with Publicis Sapient

+Client: Marriott Homes and Villas
+Partner: Publicis Sapient
+Project Focus: Market Analysis, User Experience, Prototype Development

+Marriott, a global hospitality leader, sought to counter the rise of home-sharing apps amid the pandemic.
+Collaborating with Publicis Sapient, they aimed to enhance customer experience and retain their loyal clientele within their ecosystem.

+Publicis Sapient spearheaded the creation of Marriott's 'Homes and Villas' web app, providing a competitive edge against disruptors like Airbnb.
+As part of the global tech accelerator program, I contributed to crafting an end-to-end customer journey, ensuring Marriott's relevance in the evolving market landscape."